How I Work

 Somatic & Body-Based Work

 My training in Hakomi, a mindfulness-based somatic approach, means I pay close attention to what’s happening in your body during our sessions.
 I might notice that your breathing changes when you talk about a certain topic, or that your hands clench when you mention a particular person.
-I’ll name it.
-Not to make you self-conscious, but because your body often knows something your mind hasn’t caught up to yet.
+I’ll name it because your body often knows something your mind hasn’t caught up to yet.

 Somatic work can be as simple as pausing to notice what you’re feeling physically, or as targeted as using specific body-based interventions to help your nervous system regulate.
 It’s woven into everything I do rather than being a separate thing.